potetm/fusebox/README.md

   * exec-duration-ms
   * the exception/failing value
 * `::retry/success?` - (Optional) A function which takes a return value and determines whether it was successful.
 If false, body is retried.
+The last failing value can be found under the `::retry/val` key in the thrown ex-info's data.
 Defaults to `(constantly true)`.
-                       If the retried code keeps returning non-truthy value, and not throw exceptions, the last result can be found in the exception's data under `::retry/val` key.

 There are a few functions in `com.potetm.fusebox.retry` that will help you write a `::retry/delay` fn: